Manage OpenRAG containers and services

 - Self-managed services

-In the TUI, click Status to access diagnostics and controls for all OpenRAG services, including container health, ports, and image versions.
+In the terminal session, select the Show status option to access information about all OpenRAG services, including container health, ports, and image versions.

 To view streaming logs, click the name of a service, and then press l.